satyasashi/building-api-django/docs/testing-and-ci.rst

 Using :code:`APIClient`
 --------------------------

 The same test can be written using :code:`APIClient`.
 It has :code:`get`, :code:`.post` and family.
-Unlike creating requests first, with :code:`APIClient` you can GET ot POST to a url directly and get a response.
+Unlike creating requests first, with :code:`APIClient` you can GET or POST to a url directly and get a response.

 Add a test like this: